jarkthan/jarkthan/README.md

 Data/Integration Engineer
 -------------------------

 Because I love the challenge of solving problems, working with software problems are what I enjoy doing.
 I started with Python, creating games and simple file manipulation.
-Then got a chance to do some DAX and M during my internships which then inspires me to learn other tools to achieve self-service analytics.
+Then got a chance to do some DAX and M during my internships which then inspires me to learn other tools to help companies achieve self-service analytics.
 Therefore I am currently learning how to use Kafka, Azure Functions, .Net, Databricks, Python, and many more to develop robust and well-thought-out solutions a good software engineer should develop.

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [thanakorn.jark@gmail.com](mailto:thanakorn.jark@gmail.com)